run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiAgentClusterInfoPushRateLow.md

 ## Meaning

-cluster-sync pod in ‘runai’ namespace might not be functioning properly.
+The cluster-sync pod in the ‘runai’ namespace might not be functioning properly.

 ## Impact

-Possible impact - no info/partial info from the cluster is being synced back to the control-plane.
+No information or partial information from the cluster is being synced back to the control-plane.

 ## Severity